Kohara-chan might have been a huge part of it

 Suzuki: Exactly!
 I only joined the team later on, so I wasn’t sure if I would be able to gel with the team smoothly.

-Furukawa: When I think about it now, (voice actor of Fujiwara Chika) Kohara-chan (Konomi) was perhaps a huge presence.
-In the early days, she created a “Let’s make this work together” kind-of atmosphere, she worked really hard, talked to everyone and enlivened the studio.
+Furukawa: Now that I think of it, (voice actor of Fujiwara Chika) Kohara-chan (Konomi) might have been a big part of it.
+In the early days, she created a “Let’s all work together to make this happen” kind-of atmosphere, she worked really hard, talked to everyone and enlivened the studio.
 “What a great girl” I thought.
 Seeing that, both (voice actor of Shinomiya Kaguya) Koga-chan (Aoi) and I told ourselves, “We gotta do this!”.
 I feel like that became the foundation of what we have today.

-Suzuki: The same position that Fujiwara takes up in the series.
+Suzuki: The same position as Fujiwara in the series.

 ──Tomita Miyu-san, who voices Iino Miku, joined the team from S2.
 Did she fit in like how Suzuki-san did?

-Furukawa: I can’t say too much since it’s gonna lead to spoilers, but since I think she had to synchronize herself with her character, she was pretty much alone at the start.
+Furukawa: I can’t go into details since it’s gonna lead to spoilers, but since I think she had to synchronize herself with her character, she was pretty much alone at the start.
 But she has since gelled well with us.

 Suzuki: I often see her eating vegetable sticks.